Bringing the best of the city under one roof

 Chef Miguel Angelo Gomez Navarro, better known as “Fish,” most recently served as the Chef de cuisine of PEZ restaurant in Downtown Miami and brings La Gringa Tostaderia into the demo kitchen for six months beginning in October 2019.
 At Time Out Market Miami, he offers guests a one-of-a-kind culinary experience with his bold-flavored dishes of Mexican cuisine that draw from his heritage and upbringing in Tijuana and Mexico City.
 The menu includes savory dishes such as Blue Crab Tostadas with morita mayo, blue crab ceviche, mixed green pickled red onions and jalapeño ash; Shredded Beef Chalupas with cotija cheese; Lamb slow-cooked in banana leaves, and a salsa borracha (chiles and beer) served with a side of corn tortillas.

 Didier Souillat, CEO of Time Out Market, commented:

-“We look forward to adding a new and truly unique experience to South Beach and making Time Out Market Miami a must-visit destination for both locals and tourists.
-We bring together Miami’s best chefs and mixologists in an absolutely stunning space in a fantastic neighborhood and we have a passionate team – this mix will ensure that Time Out Market Miami is a place where you get a true taste of the city.
+“We are excited to have added a new and truly unique experience to South Beach and making Time Out Market Miami a must-visit destination for both locals and tourists.
+We bring together Miami’s best chefs and mixologists in an absolutely stunning space in a fantastic neighborhood and we have a passionate team – this mix ensures that Time Out Market Miami is a place where you get a true taste of the city.
 Our guests can choose from culinary masterpieces, delicious tacos, vegan fare, sushi bowls, beautiful patisserie and more – there really is something for everyone.
 We are dedicated to the democratization of fine dining, so everything here is affordable.
 Now that Time Out Market Miami is open, the hottest tables in town are communal.”

 The Time Out Market experience